María Sánchez (footballer)

-María Guadalupe Sánchez Morales (born 20 February 1996) is a professional footballer who plays as a forward for the Houston Dash.
-Born in the United States, she represents the Mexico women's national team.
+María Guadalupe Sánchez Morales (born 20 February 1996) is a professional footballer who plays as a forward for Liga MX Femenil club Tigres UANL.
+Born in the United States, she plays for the Mexico national team.

-Sánchez played American collegiate soccer at Idaho State University before leaving in April 2016.
+Sánchez played college soccer at Idaho State University before leaving in April 2016.
 She subsequently concluded her collegiate career at Santa Clara University in 2018.

 Sánchez began her professional career with American club Chicago Red Stars, who selected Sánchez with the fifteenth overall pick in the 2019 NWSL College Draft.
 After the 2019 NWSL season, Sánchez signed with Guadalajara of the Liga MX Femenil for 2020.
 In 2021, she moved to Tigres UANL and won the 2021 Clausura title.
-In the summer 2021, Sánchez had a month-long loan to American club Houston Dash, who later signed her permanently.
+In the summer of 2021, she had a month-long loan to NWSL club Houston Dash, who later signed her permanently.
+In 2024, she signed with the San Diego Wave.

 A senior and former youth Mexican international, Sánchez played at the 2015 FIFA Women's World Cup and the 2016 FIFA U-20 Women's World Cup.

-Early life and high school
+Early life

 Sánchez is the daughter of Mexican-born Roberto Sánchez and Irene Morales, who as of 2015 were employed at a potato processing plant in American Falls, Idaho, United States.
 No club team was locally available, nor could her parents afford the costs of enrolling her on an elite club team, so Sánchez played only high school soccer.
 Sánchez was a four-year letter-winner at American Falls High School.
 She was the scoring leader in the state of Idaho in all four years, scoring 26, 34, 50, and 78 goals in her freshman, sophomore, junior, and senior years, respectively.
 Her number was later retired by American Falls High School.